arj03/seedkernel/docs/RUNTIME.md

 #### 12.6.2 Half-open budgets

-A refused connection stays open until its deadline rather than being dropped, so the budgets are what stands between a stranger and the node. `HalfOpenLimiter` (`net-link.ts`) is injectable and shared by every transport a host stands up.
-Measured behaviour lives in `tests/net-link.load.test.mjs`; the reasoning is in [CHANNEL](CHANNEL.md) §5.
+A refused connection stays open until its deadline rather than being dropped, so the budgets are what stands between a stranger and the node.
+The half-open limiter lives in the transport bundle and is shared by every socket seam a host stands up; the two frame caps it works against are the *host's* (`core/net-limits.ts`), because a limit protecting a resource must be declared by whoever owns the resource — a host importing its own flood bound from the module it is bounding would be taking the bounded party's word for the bound.
+Measured behaviour lives in
+`tests/net-link.load.test.mjs`; the reasoning is in [CHANNEL](CHANNEL.md) §5.

 - **No cryptography before proof.** An accepting link generates its ephemeral keypair only